 LLM in Employee Benefits candidates must complete 24 credit hours in order to earn their degree.
 In addition to required courses, you will select elective courses and externships/practicum opportunities.
-Additionally, you must present at least one publishable academic research paper to the program director before graduation.
-(We will assist you in getting your article published in legal and employee benefits journals.)

 After completing 10 credit hours in the LLM program, you have the opportunity to apply for one of the employee benefits externships or practicum.
 These programs provide first-hand experience in the practice of employee benefits law.
 LLM candidates are only allowed to take up to six credits in externships/practicum.
 Center director approval is required

 Our program attracts recent law graduates and practicing attorneys who desire a better understanding of employee benefits.
 To accommodate the diverse needs and experiences of degree candidates, the program may be pursued full-time and completed over two semesters or completed part-time in less than five years.
 Classes are held in the late afternoon and evenings, and on Saturdays.
 One-week accelerated courses are also offered during the academic year.